1. Home

 10. Color Control

 From clear to any color an OEM needs, injection molders can make it happen by aligning plastics, additives, and biocompatibility to achieve desired coloration.
-Often, multiple colors are needed in one product.
-In that case, overmolding is the solution provided the injection molder has the requisite experience in multi-material injection molding.
+Should multiple colors be needed in one product, a molder with proven overmolding and multi-material injection molding experience is the best bet for quality solutions.

 New Call-to-action